kimchanglong0128/research_portfolio/README.md

 # Changlong Jin — Generative Modeling & Multimodal Learning

 Hi, I'm **Changlong Jin**, a Master–Ph.D. student at **Yonsei University**.
-My research focuses on **inductive biases in generative models**, especially diffusion-based identity consistency, multimodal alignment, and parameter-efficient adaptation.
+My research focuses on **inductive biases in generative models**, I aim to build a model with 'intelligence' that can understand human language.

+Currently researching:
+- diffusion-based identity consistency,
+- multimodal alignment
+- parameter-efficient adaptation.

 I aim to build **controllable, interpretable, and self-improving generative systems** by analyzing their underlying dynamics and structural constraints.